 Pupil voice will be used to review and tailor our RSE programme to match the different needs of pupils.

 7. Monitoring, Reporting and Evaluation

+Curriculum delivery is monitored as part of the PSHE monitoring cycle and this policy is reviewed on an annual basis.